Finding financial relief and support (for individuals and institutions)

 - ArcheoAnalytics posted to Medium a list of ways to produce revenue using digital revenue models.

-- Check out the Alliance’s compiled resources on:
+- Check out the Alliance’s compiled resources and tip sheets on:

 - The COVID-19 Toolkit from 20 Degrees is a suite of materials that a nonprofit leader needs in the next 60 days to plan, pivot and manage through the COVID-19 crisis